Recently I have been fortunate enough to assist Councils with their climate change planning.

 It’s taken me some time to reconcile the challenge of climate change and this proverb in my mind.

-How can we say it is people that is the most important – by using the resources of the planet to provide for each day’s needs and leaving the planet in a worse state for those who follow after us?
+How can we say it is people who are the most important – by using the planet’s resources to provide for each day’s needs and leaving the planet in a worse state for those who follow after us?

 Surely not.